PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "And how is I am not dead?"

 Boltac rolled his head to one side and squinted.
 "From the look of it, I'd say you're not dead because you've got a very thick skull.
-That, and I've got a proposition for you."
+That and I've got a proposition for you."

 "A proposition," Rattick said, getting to his feet.